cakuang1/portfoliov2/README.md

 - **Cloud Services:** I've utilized various cloud services like AWS S3 for static website hosting, AWS API Gateway for RESTful APIs, and AWS DynamoDB for data storage.

-- **Monitoring and Logging:** I've implemented monitoring and logging solutions to ensure the availability and reliability of my application using services like AWS CloudWatch or Azure Monitor.

 ## Technologies Used